htfy96/cpp-boilerplate/README.md

 # cpp-boilerplate
-A modern boilerplate for C++ project, built on Cmake, Catch and spdlog
+A modern boilerplate for C++ project, built on Cmake, Conan with Catch and spdlog.

 **Now you are browsing the `v2` branch!
 See differences below**